-I have yet to run across a brand of Worcestershire sauce that calls out on the label “gluten free”.
+If you can use Worcestershire sauce.
+Here are my tips: I have yet to run across a brand of Worcestershire sauce that calls out on the label “gluten free”.
 However, upon reading the label of the Heinz Worcestershire Sauce I don’t see any gluten ingredients.

 Here is the list of ingredients:

 DISTILLED WHITE VINEGAR,WATER ,MOLASSES ,HIGH FRUCTOSE CORN SYRUP,SALT,SOY SAUCE(WATER,SALT,HYDROLYZED SOY PROTEIN,CORN SYRUP,CARAMEL COLORING)NATURAL FLAVORINGS,CARAMEL COLORING,ANCHOVIES,POLYSORBATE 80,SOY FLOUR,GARLIC EXTRACT.

 Since most Worcestershire sauces have soy sauce in them–it’s very hard to find one that doesn’t have wheat in them (most soy sauces have wheat) so I was THRILLED to find one that just used soy and not wheat.